aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 ## Set up test environment
 Run the following provision script to setup a test environment.
 The infrastructure deployment includes:

-* A new S3 bucket to store sample data and job code
+* a new S3 bucket to store sample data and job code
-* An EKS cluster (version 1.21) in a new VPC across 2 AZs
+* an EKS cluster (version 1.21) in a new VPC across 2 AZs
-* An EMR virtual cluster in the same VPC
+* an EMR virtual cluster in the same VPC
 * registered to emr namespace in EKS
 * EMR on EKS configuration is done
 * a job execution role contains DynamoDB access, because we use the DDB to provides concurrency controls that ensure atomic transaction with Hudi & Iceberg tables